wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 * Click on "Skinny Client Control Protocol (SCCP) software"
 * Choose the same version as the one shown in the plugin
 * Download the file with an extension ending in ".zip", which is usually the last file in the list
-* In the XiVO web interface, you'll then be able to click on the "install" button for the firmware
+* In the Wazo web interface, you'll then be able to click on the "install" button for the firmware

 The procedure is similar for the network locale and the user locale package, but: